-The Bled eConference 2020 will focus on enabling technology for a sustainable society.
+The Bled eConference 2023 will focus on the balancing act for digital innovation in times of instability.
 We are engaged in the fourth industrial and economical revolution made possible by paradigm-shifting digitization.
-Preceeded by major innovative steps like EDI, eBusiness, mBusiness, self-servicing, big data, Internet of Things and Blockchains, we continue to be in a digital transformation.
+Preceded by major innovative steps like EDI, eBusiness, mBusiness, self-servicing, big data, Internet of Things, and Blockchains, we continue to be in a digital transformation.

 We focused on many aspects pertaining to the dawn of the Digital World as well as how to seize the numerous new opportunities it brings through research and business papers, panels, workshops, and more.
 Further, we examined issues such as how organizations can benefit from digital innovations, how new businesses are created, but also from the perspective of the individual, including the empowered (ageing) citizen, the entrepreneur, the patient, the consumer, the student, the lecturer, and the employee.

-As the theme of 2020 Bled eConference is Digital Economy and Society: The Balancing Act for Digital Innovation in Times of Instability, the Bled Students Bazaar is specifically dedicated to applications and software-based solutions that transform people’s lives in a value-sensitive way.
-Think of apps that help patients to cope with their medication intake, that help them stop smoking, which warn them if air pollution is endangering their allergy.
-But also think of software solutions for citizens that leverage (big) data smartly in a smart city context, for example enabling sustainable and healthy mobility choices, or think of software prototypes that demonstrate new business models, by e.g. leveraging Blockchain technology.
+As the theme of the 2023 Bled eConference is Digital Economy and Society: The Balancing Act for Digital Innovation in Times of Instability, the Bled Students Bazaar is specifically dedicated to applications and software-based solutions that transform people’s lives in a value-sensitive way.
+Think of apps that help patients to cope with their medication intake, that helps them stop smoking, which warns them if air pollution is endangering their allergy.
+But also think of software solutions for citizens that leverage (big) data smartly in a smart city context, for example enabling sustainable and healthy mobility choices, or think of software prototypes that demonstrate new business models, e.g. leveraging Blockchain technology.
 The possibilities are endless.
 But what really works?
 These are the key considerations of this call for proposals.

-We call honors, masters, and PhD students in information, computer, organization, management, innovation, health and related disciplines, from all countries, to write a proposal in which the idea is thoroughly described (max.
+We call bachelors, honours, masters, and PhD students in information, computer, organization, management, innovation, health, and related disciplines, from all countries, to write a proposal in which the idea is thoroughly described (max.
 2000 words, in English).
 In addition, the following structure must be adhered to for submissions: